 Supplementary File S1

-Preliminary experiment performed to set up a protocol suitable to estimate the mean number of stomata per fruit for the genotypes of the whole population.
-The objective was i) to compare counting all stomata under microscope and counting stomata on a fraction of the fruit surface on pictures, which allow gaining time and delaying counting from harvest, ii) to define the best zone of the fruit to consider to reduce sampling and counting.
+The preliminary experiment was performed to set up a protocol suitable to estimate the mean number of stomata per fruit for the genotypes of the whole population.
+The objective was i) to compare counting all stomata under the microscope and counting stomata on a fraction of the fruit surface on pictures, which allows gaining time and delaying counting from harvest, ii) to define the best zone of the fruit to consider to reduce sampling and counting.

 Figure S1.
 Sampling prints from an entire fruit.

 Figure S2.
-Picture of imprinting of stomatas (magnification x10)
+Picture of imprinting of stomata (magnification x10)

 Table S1.
 Summary of the results.
 Two methods were assessed for 2 of the 4 fruits studied.